AndyHeardApps/Revertible/README.md

 ## `VersioningController`

-Other than the `@VersionTracked` property wrapper, the other way to easily handle version of a value is with the `VersioningController`.
+Other than the `@Versioned` property wrapper, the other way to easily handle version of a value is with the `VersioningController`.
 Each instance of a `VersioningController` can only manage a single value, so the best practice is to consolidate all of your state into a single type.

 There are a few different ways to use the `VersioningController`.
 They are mostly the same, but there are some points to be aware of.